Domestic Violence/Sexual Assault/Stalking-Related Leave

 Verification of the Need for Leave

-An employee who takes leave to can be required to verify that the employee or the employee's family member is a victim of domestic violence, sexual assault or stalking, and that leave was taken for one of the reasons described under "Leave Use" above.
+An employee who takes leave may be required to verify that the employee or the employee's family member is a victim of domestic violence, sexual assault or stalking, and that leave was taken for one of the reasons described under "Leave Use" above.

 The employee must provide verification in a timely manner when requested.
 Verification can be through one or more of the following: